Robo-Chef/Modular-Pi-Server/docs/LAN_ONLY_STACK_PLAN.md

 # Raspberry Pi LAN-Only Stack Plan

 - Turning your Pi into a **self-contained, private home server (LAN-only):**
   1. **Protects and cleans your internet connection inside the house**
      - Pi-hole blocks ads and trackers for every device on your Wi-Fi or Ethernet.
      - Unbound resolves domains directly, cutting out Google, Cloudflare, or your ISP.
 You get faster, more private lookups without depending on third-party DNS.
   2. **Gives you easy ways to manage and monitor it**
      - **Portainer** → a web dashboard to control all your Docker apps in one place. ![Screenshot: Portainer dashboard view]
      - **Dozzle** → a live log viewer, so you can spot issues without touching the terminal. ![Screenshot: Dozzle live logs interface]
      - **Uptime Kuma** → a “status page” that alerts you if Pi-hole or other services stop responding. ![Screenshot: Uptime Kuma status page]
      - **Speedtest Tracker** → scheduled internet speed tests, building evidence if your ISP underperforms. ![Screenshot: Speedtest Tracker results dashboard]
   3. **Optionally grows into your own local services**
      - **Home Assistant** → smart home automation without cloud reliance. ![Screenshot: Home Assistant dashboard example]
      - **Gitea** → your own lightweight GitHub-style repo for projects. ![Screenshot: Gitea repository view]
      - **Netdata/Glances** → advanced monitoring of CPU, memory, and system health.
      - **code-server** → VS Code in your browser (when you’re at home on LAN).
   4. **Keeps everything clean, safe, and lightweight**
      - Everything is Dockerized → portable, restartable, easy to back up.
      - Runs only on your LAN → no exposure to the wider internet, no port forwarding, no CGNAT headaches.
      - Minimal load → a Pi 3 B+ with 1 GB RAM can run Pi-hole, Unbound, and lightweight QoL tools smoothly.
-        - Static LAN IP → always reachable at `192.168.0.185` from any device in the house.
+     - Static LAN IP → always reachable at `192.168.1.XXX` from any device in the house.

 ## ❌ Why External/Remote Access Isn’t Feasible

 Before deciding on a LAN-only approach, it’s important to note the blockers:

-- **CGNAT with Spintel ISP**
+- **ISP & Router Limitations**
   - Your public IP is shared (Carrier-Grade NAT).
   - No true port forwarding is possible unless ISP explicitly assigns a public IP.
-    - Even if you configure your Archer AX3000 correctly, inbound traffic from the internet won’t reach your Pi.
+  - Even if you configure your router correctly, inbound traffic from the internet won’t reach your Pi.
-- **Router Limitations (Archer AX3000 stock firmware)**
+- **Router Limitations (Stock firmware)**
   - Cannot fully enforce DNS redirection → some devices still talk to ISP DNS directly.
   - No advanced NAT loopback or firewall rules to handle complex tunnels.
 - **Pi 3 B+ Hardware Constraints**
   - 1 GB RAM → can’t comfortably run heavy VPN + extras at the same time.
   - WireGuard container (`wg-easy`) auto-overwrites configs → mismatched subnets and breakages.

-👉 Together, these make **external VPN/tunnel solutions** (WireGuard, Cloudflare Tunnel, etc.) *more pain than they’re worth*.
+👉 Together, these make **external VPN/tunnel solutions** (WireGuard, Cloudflare Tunnel, etc.) _more pain than they’re worth_.

 So the **rational design choice** is: